parsaloi/value-driven-domain-pattern/README.md

 For Windows, run .bat scripts in Command Prompt.

 ## Contact
-For issues or questions, reach out to the presenter or open an issue in the repository.
+For issues or questions, reach out to the presenter or open an issue in the repository at https://gitlab.com/parsaizme/value-driven-domain-pattern.
 Happy coding, and enjoy the demos!